January 2017 Academic Highlight

 December 2016 Academic Highlight

 Jalen “Champ” Dawson is our December 2016 academic elite student-athlete of the month.
 The highly intelligent junior gets it done both on and off the basketball court at Warner Robins High School.
 Dawson holds a 3.7 grade point average and is already an early academic qualifier per the NCAA Clearinghouse.
 Post high school, he plans to attend college, where he will major in Audio Engineering & Production, specializing in electronics and multimedia development.

 On the basketball court, prior to transferring over to Warner Robins High for the 2016-17 season, the 6-foot-2 combo guard averaged 11.1-points and 3-rebounds per game and was an All-Region and All-Middle Georgia selection last season while at First Presbyterian Day.
 This season he looks to help the Demons continue their winning ways.

-Further, he is being courted athletically by several mid-majors and lower level D-1 colleges and universities such as Georgia Southern, Tennessee Tech, and UNC-Greensboro to name a few.
+Further, he is being courted athletically by several mid-majors and lower level FCS colleges and universities such as Columbus State University, Texas A&M International, and West Florida to name a few.

 November 2016 Academic Highlight

 Hypesouth would like to recognize Tyleia Williams as our November 2016 academic elite student-athlete of the month.
 She has a 3.1 grade point average and is a fine arts (orchestra violinist) student at Central-Macon (GA) High School.
 Post high school, Williams plans to attend college where she aspires to play basketball as well as major in biology in hopes of becoming a forensic scientist one day.